What do you want to do with your summer?

 Spend your summer inspiring and leading young people as a part of Breakthrough Cincinnati’s fun and dedicated team.
 You can impact the success of middle school students while you explore your own future career opportunities.
 Learn more about Breakthrough Cincinnati’s “students teaching students” model here.

-This summer, Breakthrough Cincinnati will hire 80 creative, heard-working, and inspired individuals to join our team.
+Each summer, Breakthrough Cincinnati will hire 80 creative, heard-working, and inspired individuals to join our team.
 The positions are seasonal, with a nine or ten-week commitment during the summer.
-The positions are ideal for students and early career educators looking for a professional development experience.
+The positions are ideal for high school and college students and early career educators looking for a professional development experience.
 Lots of training and support are provided to make sure that you are successful and have a positive experience.
-There are three types of positions open for the summer of 2019.
+There are three types of positions open each summer.

 Teaching Fellows are high school or college students wishing to explore teaching as a future career path or to have meaningful impact with youth.